k-mcauley/port_source/content/articles/image_analysis.md

      # in python we can manipulate the values of the image arrays
      # here a square portion is defined using the row and column co-ordinates of the image
      # and the channel data is replaced with the darkest red shade available
-     # while setting the green and bluw values to zero
+     # while setting the green and blue values to zero
      cat[10:110, 10:110, :] = [255, 0, 0]  # [red, green, blue]
      # show the image array
      plt.imshow(cat);

 The output of this code describes:

-The **shape** of the 3D array, we can inspect the number of rows and columns, as well as the number of color channels.
-Some image formats can contain additional channel filter data i.e infrared, etc. producing greater values.
+The **shape** of the 3D array
+we can inspect the number of rows and columns, as well as the number of color channels.
+Some image formats can contain additional channel filter data i.e. infrared, etc.

-Shape: (300, 451, 3)
+**Shape: (300, 451, 3)**

 There exist different conventions for representing image values, the most common are: